redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 }
 ```

 `yield cancel(task)` will trigger a cancellation on `subtask`, which in turn will trigger a cancellation on `subtask2`.
 A `SagaCancellationException` will be thrown inside `subtask2`, then another `SagaCancellationException` will be thrown inside `subtask`.
-If `subtask` omits to handle the cancellation exception, a warning message is printed to the console to warn the developer (the message is only printed if there is a `process.env.NODE_ENV` variable
-set and it's set to `'development'`).
+If `subtask` omits to handle the cancellation exception, a warning message is printed to the console to warn the developer (the message is only printed if `process.env.NODE_ENV` is set to `'development'`).

 The main purpose of the cancellation exception is to allow cancelled tasks to perform any cleanup logic, so we wont leave the application in an inconsistent state.
 In the above example of background sync, by catching the cancellation exception, `bgSync` is able to dispatch a `requestFailure` action to the store.
 Otherwise, the store could be left in a inconsistent state (e.g. waiting for the result of a pending request).